 More, more, more – Michigan is the Midwest state that cranks it up.
 It sports more beaches than the Atlantic seaboard.
 More than half the state is covered by forests.
 And more cherries and berries get shoveled into pies here than anywhere else in the USA.
 Plus its gritty city Detroit is the Midwest's rawest of all – and we mean that in a good way.
-Of course, there's more unemployment in Michigan than any other state, but we digress…

 Michigan occupies prime real estate, surrounded by four of the five Great Lakes – Superior, Michigan, Huron and Erie.
-Islands freckle its coast – Mackinac, Beaver and Isle Royale – and make top touring destinations.
+Islands – Mackinac, Beaver and Isle Royale – freckle its coast and make top touring destinations.
 Surfing beaches, colored sandstone cliffs and trekkable sand dunes also woo visitors.

 The state consists of two parts split by water: the larger Lower Peninsula, shaped like a mitten; and the smaller, lightly populated Upper Peninsula, shaped like a slipper.
 They are linked by the gasp-worthy Mackinac Bridge, which spans the Straits of Mackinac (pronounced mac-in-aw).